 Recurrent miscarriage is defined as 2 or more failed clinical pregnancies (i.e., documented by ultrasound or histopathology).
-It is a stressful condition for both patients and clinicians alike.
 It affects about 1% of all fertile couples trying to conceive, in comparison with sporadic non-consecutive miscarriages, which occur in about 15% to 20% of all pregnancies.
 A miscarriage includes any pregnancy that ends before the age of viability, which currently stands at 24 weeks' gestation.
 A miscarriage that occurs before 12 weeks' gestation is commonly termed an early or first-trimester miscarriage, and one that occurs between 13 and 24 weeks' gestation is known as a late or second-trimester miscarriage.

 Evaluation can start after 2 or 3 consecutive miscarriages, as prevalence of causes is similar in those with 2, 3, or more miscarriages.
 Despite a wide range of investigations, no apparent cause is found in more than 50% of cases of recurrent miscarriage.
 In spite of this, about 70% of patients with no cause found will achieve a live birth in the subsequent pregnancy depending on the age of the woman and the number of previous miscarriages.